Fade BG Image

 When I said that, the slaver's face lit up.

 "Welcome!
 We're delighted to have you.
-As you can see, our stock is overflowing, so we'd truly appreciate a purchase… Ah, but we haven't had time to educate them, so few are actually in condition to sell.
+As you can see, our stock is overflowing, so we'd truly appreciate a purchase… Ah, but we haven't had time to train them, so few are actually in condition to sell.
 However!
-If you intend to handle education yourself, we can discount!"
+If you intend to handle the training yourself, we can offer a discount!"

 "By the way, about how much?"

 "Trained slaves normally range from one to a dozen gold coins.
-For newly arrived, untrained slaves, we subtract five large silver coins from that.
+For newly arrived, untrained slaves, we knock five large silver coins off that price.
 Highly recommended.
-Honestly, desperately."
+Honestly, we're desperate."

 Oh, so the minimum would be fifty silver coins.
-Within reach even for Karina the Merchant's on-hand cash.
-Well, I'd still need to borrow from Dea since it'd eat into my business capital.
+Within reach even for Karina the Merchant's cash on hand.
+Well, I'd still need to borrow from Dea since it would eat into my business capital.

 "Sounds cheaper than I braced for."

 "It costs money just to care for slaves, and that gets added to their price.
-It's only natural that newly arrived, untrained slaves are cheaper… They are, in other words, a limited-time bargain."
+It's only natural that newly arrived, untrained slaves are cheaper… In other words, they're a limited-time bargain."

 More like they want untrained slaves taken off their hands before they become a liability.
 If they make even a little profit, that's a win.